God Loves People and Places

 That’s when he blew my mind.

-Since that time I have always made a point of dedicating the places where I live and work and seen wonderful fruit from the practice.
-How to theologize it??
-Maybe it is simply a story of the power of God responding to prayer.
-Maybe it is a reminder that God loves the creation he has created and that, as Apostle Paul writes in Romans 8, the whole of creation eagerly longs to see people come to salvation.
-Maybe it is just a micro-example of the phenomenon of revival – bearing in mind that almost every revival is – at one level – the story of a place altered by the activity of the Holy Spirit.
+How then to theologize it??
+Perhaps it is simply a story of the power of God responding to prayer.
+Maybe it is just a micro-example of the phenomenon of revival – bearing in mind that almost every revival appears – at one level – to be the story of a place altered by the present activity of the Spirit of God.

 Owen & me – catching up after a 31 year gap